Bazaruto Archipelago

 By Air

-Vilankulo (or Vilankulos) is in the Vilankulos District of Mozambique's Inhambane Province.
+Vilanculos is in Mozambique's Inhambane Province.
 It is the most convenient access point for the Bazaruto Archipelago.
 Dhows frequently travel between the town and the islands.
 The town is only around 5km long, yet equipped with all the amenities required to make your visit comfortable yet authentic.
-Vilankulo Airport offers daily routes between major regional destinations like Johannesburg, Maputo, Swaziland, and elsewhere.
+Vilanculos Airport offers daily routes between major regional destinations like Johannesburg, Maputo, Swaziland, and elsewhere.

 Weather & Best Time To Visit